-Fontenelle Forest, one of Nebraska's five National Natural Landmarks, features over 2,400 acres of lush forest and 24 miles of trails, including a mile-long, ADA-accessible boardwalk that offers wildlife observation and scenic views of and the Missouri River.
+Fontenelle Forest, a privately owned non-profit and one of Nebraska's five National Natural Landmarks, features over 2,100 acres of lush forest and 24 miles of trails.
+It features a one-mile, ADA-accessible boardwalk offering wildlife observation and scenic views of the Missouri River.

 The Katherine and Fred Buffett Forest Learning Center features two exploration galleries, a gift shop and programs for all ages.